2015 Ford Fusion

 Regenerative braking systems typically make for a grabby brake pedal feel; not so in the Fusion Energi.
 The pedal feel was the smoothest we’ve felt in this type of car.
 The only thing that irked us, besides certain aspects of the MyFordTouch interface, was that startup was completely silent, which created a debate amongst passengers as to whether the car was actually on.
 However, this characteristic is typical of electrified vehicles.

-In a segment littered with utilitarian choices, the Ford Fusion is a competitive family sedan that makes a bold statement with an eye-catching design and multiple engine choices.
+Ford Fusion is a competitive family sedan that makes a bold statement with an eye-catching design and multiple engine choices.

 This report was filed by New Car Test Drive correspondent Laura Burstein from Santa Monica, California.